Tentative deal reached to end Alaska ferry boat strike: federal mediator

-ANCHORAGE, Alaska (Reuters) - The union for striking Alaska ferry boat workers and state officials have reached a tentative deal to end a nine-day-old walkout that shut down the state Maritime Highway System at the peak of summer tourist season, federal mediators said on Friday.
+ANCHORAGE, Alaska (Reuters) - The union for striking Alaska ferry boat workers and state officials have reached a tentative deal to end a nine-day-old walkout that shut down the state Marine Highway System at the peak of summer tourist season, federal mediators said on Friday.

 About 420 members of the Inlandboatmen’s Union of the Pacific (IBU) walked off the job on July 24, idling a ferry network that serves more than 30 coastal and island communities statewide, mostly in southeastern Alaska.

-It was the first strike against the Alaska Maritime Highway System in 42 years.
+It was the first strike against the Alaska Marine Highway System in 42 years.

 The Federal Mediation and Conciliation Service, which reconvened contract bargaining after talks broke down on the eve of the strike, said the parties reached an agreement late on Thursday, and that the walkout was “effectively over.”